 Borden is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Borden who are college-educated is close to the national average for all communities of 21.84%: 18.88% of the adults in Borden have a bachelor's degree or advanced degree.
+In terms of college education, Borden is nearly on par with the US average for all cities of 21.84%: 18.88% of adults 25 and older in Borden have a bachelor's degree or advanced degree.

 The per capita income in Borden in 2022 was $28,825, which is middle income relative to Indiana, and lower middle income relative to the rest of the US.
 This equates to an annual income of $115,300 for a family of four.
 However, Borden contains both very wealthy and poor people as well.